-Yuan Bing (袁兵), aged 47, was appointed to the Board on 24 August 2012 and his title was designated as the non-executive Director on 23 February 2014.
+Yuan Bing (袁兵), aged 48, was appointed to the Board on 24 August 2012 and designated as a non-executive Director on 23 February 2014.
 He is primarily responsible for the strategic planning for and overseeing of the general corporate, financial and compliance affairs of the Group.
 Mr. Yuan graduated with a bachelor's degree in English from Nanjing University (南京大學) in July 1990.
 In June 1993 and October 1998, Mr. Yuan obtained a master's degree in international relations and a doctorate degree in law from Yale University in the United States, respectively.

 Mr. Yuan has extensive experience in corporate finance and investment banking.
 Mr. Yuan joined Credit Suisse First Boston (Hong Kong) Limited in September 2001 as a vice president of its investment banking division.
-From April 2004 to June 2006, Mr. Yuan had been working at Morgan Stanley Asia Limited, he then rejoined them from October 2006 till February 2009, where he served as a managing director in the fixed income division.
-Mr. Yuan joined the Hong Kong office of Hony Capital Limited in April 2009 as a director and has been serving as a managing director since January 2010, where he is mainly responsible for cross-border transactions as well as direct investments in financial services and environmental protection sectors in Hong Kong.
-Since November 2010, Mr. Yuan has been serving as a non-executive director and member of audit and compensation committees of Biosensors International Group, Ltd, a company listed on the Singapore Stock Exchange.
-He is also a non-executive director and a member of the audit committee of Hydoo International Holdings Limited (Stock Code: 1396), a company listed on the Main Board of The Stock Exchange of Hong Kong Limited.
+From April 2004 to June 2006, Mr. Yuan worked at Morgan Stanley Asia Limited.
+He rejoined the company in October 2006 and stayed until February 2009, where he served as a managing director in the fixed income division.
+Mr. Yuan joined the Hong Kong office of Hony Capital Limited in April 2009 as a director and has been serving as a managing director since January 2010, in charge of cross-border transactions as well as direct investments in financial services and environmental protection sectors in Hong Kong.
+He is a non-executive director and a member of the audit committee of Hydoo International Holdings Limited (Stock Code: 1396) and Hospital Corporation of China Limited (Stock Code: 3869) (listed on 16 March 2017), which are both listed on the Main Board of the Stock Exchange.
 Currently, Mr. Yuan is also serving as a director of Haichang Asia BVI, Haichang Holdings HK and Haichang China.